 He wriggled and then settled, before he wriggled again and those arms tightened even more around him, taking his breath away for a moment.

 "Keep still."
 The deep, gruff voice of the alpha male growled into the back of his head.

-"I…I need…" Harry cut himself off before he was punished and huddled up with those arms still around him, likely to make sure he didn't run off while the pack slept.
+"I…I need…" Harry cut himself off before he was punished and he huddled up with those arms still around him, likely to make sure that he didn't run off while the pack slept.

 "What do you need?"
 The alpha grumbled, his voice sleep rough, his tone annoyed.

 "I need a piss."
 He said as confidently as he could.